MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 - non-custodial peer-to-peer lending,
 - integrated & decentralized pricing oracles, and
-- a decentralized governance system modeled on the example of Proof of Stake (PoS).
+- a decentralized and upgradable governance system modeled after Proof-of-Stake (PoS).

 While the applications for such a system are nearly infinite, we *start* in practice with *one specific use case*: borrowing known stablecoins & assets against a multi-asset collateral.